MicrosoftDocs/azure-devops-yaml-schema/task-reference/extract-files-v1.md

 :::moniker range="<=azure-pipelines"

 <!-- :::editable-content name="description"::: -->
-Extract a variety of archive and compression files such as .7z, .rar, .tar.gz, and .zip.
+Use this task to extract a variety of archive and compression files, such as .7z, .rar, .tar.gz, and .zip.
 <!-- :::editable-content-end::: -->

 :::moniker-end